m.Stock by Mirae AssetOpen an Account

 Bottom line

 Having multiple demat accounts can prove to be beneficial, though there are additional costs that you have to bear.
 Take advantage of your demat accounts to the fullest extent possible by considering the pros and cons above.
-If you are considering opening a new online demat account in minutes, you should visit the m.Stock website for a quick and easy onboarding process, along with zero brokerage and a quick KYC verification to get you started immediately.
+If you are considering opening a new online demat account in minutes, you should visit the m.Stock website for a quick and easy onboarding process, along with quick KYC verification to get you started immediately.

 Yes, we can have multiple demat accounts in India.
 However, do remember per user can open only one demat account with each broker or depository participant.